 The GX85 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the GX7 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.

-So what conclusions can be drawn?
-Is the Panasonic GX85 better than the Panasonic GX7 or vice versa?
+So how do things add up?
+Which of the two cameras – the Panasonic GX85 or the Panasonic GX7 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DMC-GX85: